RealDeuce/torch/test/env/TESTENV.md

   * Include enough players for all relevant privilege levels and interactions needed for testing.
 This will probably include, at a minimum, one actor for each privilege level, but may need more.
 Name them so you can remember what they are.
   * Include enough actors to have all relevant combinations (classes, items, spells, etc.) preconfigured in individual actors, named so you can pick them easily.
 It is a waste of time to bling them up more than you need to identify them easily in the scene.
   * Unless it directly impacts testing, configure each actor with all players as owner, so you can test all your scenarios without reconfiguring their relationships.
   * Place all actors in the scenes in which they will be tested.
-I usually draw marks in the scene for where particular actors should initially stand with regard to walls, etc. That way if you need to move them for a particular test, you can move them back consistently.
+You may wish to draw marks in the scene for where particular actors should initially stand with regard to walls, etc. That way if you need to move them for a particular test, you can move them back consistently.
 * If you do it this way, executing most of your test scenarios will involve:
   * Adjusting the configuration of the module and perhaps the core language.
   * Controlling the right actor as the right player and walking it through its paces.